kickstand-ui/kickstand-ui/docs/components/modal.md

 ## Prevent Close

-By default, Kickstand UI's modals can be dismissed using the close button or the escape key.
+By default, Kickstand UI's modals can be dismissed using the close button, using the escape key, or clicking the overlay.
 You have the ability to prevent your modals from being dismissed without a user taking an action using the `prevent-close` property.
 When it is set to `true`, the close button will be removed, clicking the overlay will not dismiss the modal, and pressing the escape key will also not dismiss the modal.
 This will force the user to acknowledge the modal.

 <div class="my-xl">
     <ks-button shows="prevent-close_modal">Show Modal</ks-button>